Search

 (ii) Counter-flow heat exchangers

-In this flow, it is possible to bring the outlet temperature of the cold fluid nearly to the inlet temperature of the hot fluid.
+In this flow, it is possible to bring the cold fluid's outlet temperature nearly to the hot fluid's inlet temperature.
 This type of heat exchanger needs a small heat transfer area, so, it is widely used in practice.

 (iii) Cross-flow heat exchangers